Developing to Spec: Part 9 (b) — Heighten and Maximize

 Like all my blog posts, this is brought to you by the wonderful patrons of my Patreon!
 Want more of this content?
 Want to suggest specific game systems, topics, of kinds of articles?
 All of that is only possible if people join my Patreon, help me have the free time to write these things, and let me know what you want to see!

-Posted on October 30, 2019, in Business of Games, Game Design, Starfinder Development and tagged #Microfeats, Development, feats, Game Design, gaming, Geekery, Genre Feats, Pathfinder, Starfinder.
+Posted on October 30, 2019, in Business of Games, Game Design, Starfinder Development and tagged #Microfeats, Development, feats, Game Design, gaming, Geekery, Genre Feats, Pathfinder First Edition, Starfinder.
 Bookmark the permalink.
 Leave a comment.